Scientific Council

 Professor Alessandra Colombelli

-She is the Head of the Entrepreneurship and Innovation Centre (EIC) at the Politecnico di Torino and a Research Associate at CNRS-GREDEG, University of Nice Sophia Antipolis (France), and at BRICK, Collegio Carlo Alberto (Italy).
+Professor Alessandra Colombelli is Head of the Entrepreneurship and Innovation Centre (EIC) at the Politecnico di Torino.
+She is also a Research Associate at CNRS-GREDEG, University of Nice Sophia Antipolis (France), and at BRICK, Collegio Carlo Alberto (Italy).
 She serves as a Technical Assessor at the I3P incubator.
+She is also President of the Equal Opportunity Committee (CUG) and a member of the Gender Observatory Working Group.
+She is also the Scientific Coordinator of the Gender Research Coordination Group (GReG) at the Politecnico di Torino.

 Professor Alain Decrop

-Professor of Marketing at the Faculty of Economics, Social Sciences and Management, University of Namur
+Professor of Marketing at the Faculty of Economics, Social Sciences and Management, University of Namur (Belgium)

 Professor Decrop has a degree in Modern History and Economics and a PhD in Management Science.
 He is the director of CeRCLe (Centre de Recherche sur la Consommation et les Loisirs) and co-director of CCMS (Center on Consumers and Marketing Strategy).